 The Hario Mizudashi Coffee Pot Review: The Best Hario Cold Brew Maker?

-Let’s see if if making Hario cold brew is right for you.
+Read our Hario Mizudashi review to see if this homemade cold brew is right for you.

 The Hario Mizudashi Coffee Pot ‘In a Nutshell’

 “Great coffee maker kit for traveling (and would be perfectly fine at home, too).”

 Hario has succeeded in making the simplest cold brew coffee maker available today – The Hario Mizudashi cold brewer.
 Like the recently-released Hario cold brew bottle, the Mizudashi perfectly suited for beginners and die-hard cold brew fans alike – this cost-effective brewer will change your coffee game in a heartbeat.

 A minimalist design makes it very approachable.
 With only 3 pieces to assemble, you can be brewing coffee within 30 seconds of opening the box.
 (We should probably remind you to wash it first, but we’re not your mom.)
 No prior experience is needed to operate this handy brewer.
 The reusable filter will last you a long, long time so you never need to purchase replacement filters – unless of course you misplace it.

 Things to Consider Before Buying the Hario Mizudashi Coffee Pot